dkulczyk/ombusite/README.md

     workon ombusite
     pip install -r requirements.txt

+If pip fails to install requirements, you may need to install pytz separately using easy_install from within the virtualenv:

+    workon ombusite
+    easy_install pytz

 The v1.3.1 LESS compiler is also required, which can be installed with npm:

     npm install -g less@1.3.1